python/cpython/Doc/library/sqlite3.rst

 .. note::

-   Strings containing surrogate escapes must be treated with care.
-   For example, you cannot pass them back to SQLite, since the :mod:`!sqlite3` module API does not support strings containing surrogate escape codes.
+   The :mod:`!sqlite3` module API does not support strings containing surrogates.

 .. seealso::